By: Ronnie Brown on March 31st, 2020

 TIG is the welding technique that uses a tungsten electrode to bond components to each other.

-In order to TIG weld mesh, you need to use a thicker mesh.
+In order to TIG weld wire mesh, you need to use a thicker wire diameter.
 If you use it on thinner, more delicate material, such as single layers of mesh, you run the risk of ruining it.

 So, for example, when forming our POROSTAR® wire cloth, TIG welding is used to bond the multilayer sheet of sintered mesh to the end pieces of the filter.